nodsup-halnux/netlas/threads.md

   |=  [parent-tid=(unit tid) use=(unit tid) =beak =shed:khan]
   (prep-thread parent-tid use beak %& shed)
 ```
-- In the first gate, most of the work is handed of to prep-thread.
-In the second, we see a khan reference added for the inline type.
+- In the first gate, most of the work is handed off to prep-thread.
+In the second, we see a %khan reference added for the inline type.
 Lets look at prep thread:

 ```
 ++  prep-thread